zeset/coderio/README.md

 coderio / Ubuntu setup
 ==============

 This is a Django backend project build on top of Django Rest Framework that provides an API interface to interact with [Star Wars API](https://swapi.dev/) Characters data, while using a sqlite database for cache purposes.
+Some rating functionality is provided too.

+# Available endpoints are

+* GET star-wars/character/<swapi_id>/ to get character data, along with its top and average rating
+* POST star-wars/character/<swapi_id>/rating/ {'rating': < 1<= value <= 5 >} to rate a character

+As this is a toy project, no authentication is required.

 Next, you'll find enough instructions to run the project.

+---

 1. [Run using virtualenv](#virtualenvs)
 2. [Run using docker](#docker)